Notable People

 Trump-era politics produced an endless stream of clips, slogans, feuds, and mannerisms.
 Rainbow responded by converting them into musical comedy that felt both old-fashioned and algorithmically perfect.
 He made camp legible as political argument.
 He also made anti-Trump satire feel less like late-night television and more like a solo internet franchise with a much weirder bloodstream.

-The Emmys mattered because they showed the act was not just niche internet noise
+The Emmys showed the act had moved beyond niche internet noise

 The Television Academy's page for Rainbow lists four Emmy nominations for The Randy Rainbow Show between 2019 and 2022.
 Those nominations matter because they mark the point when what might have been dismissed as online ephemera had to be treated as a recognizable television-adjacent entertainment product.